vikejs/vike/README.md

 - **Routing**.
 Supports Filesystem Routing for basic needs, Route Strings for parameterized routes, and Route Functions for full flexibility.
 Can also be used with Vue Router or React Router for client-side dynamic nested routes.
 - **Pre-render / SSG / Static Websites**.
 Deploy your app to a static host by pre-rendering your pages.
 - **HMR**.
 Both browser and server code are automatically reloaded.
 - **Scalable**.
-Thanks to Vite's lazy transpiling, Vite apps can scale to thousands of modules with no hit on dev speed.
+Can scale to thousands of files with no hit on dev speed (thanks to Vite's lazy transpiling).
 - **Fast Production Cold Start**.
 Your pages' server-side code is lazy loaded so that adding pages doesn't increase cold start.
 - **Code Splitting**.
 Each page loads only the browser-side code it needs.
 - **Simple Design**.
 Simple overall design resulting in a tool that is small, robust, and easy to use.